marc-despland/tcp_timewait/scenarii/bench_tests.md

 docker run -it --rm --name client --link apache:server timewait/client 10
 ```

-By default apache transform the ```Connection: Keep-Alive``` by the header ```Connection: close``` and close the connection when it received the response even if the server haven't close the connection on its side
+By default apache transforms the ```Connection: Keep-Alive``` by the header ```Connection: close``` and close the connection when it received the response even if the server hasn't closed the connection on its side

 So the socket is stuck in TIMEWAIT on apache server.